drizzt/stompserver/README.txt

 Does not support any server to server messaging (although you could write a client to do this)
-Quite a bit of polish is still required to make into a daemon/service

 Queues can be monitored via the monitor queue.
 If you subscribe to /queue/monitor, you will receive a status message every 5 seconds that displays each queue, it's size, frames enqueued, and frames dequeued.
 Stats are sent in the same format of stomp headers, so they are